Spatial and Temporal Cluster Tomography of Active Matter

 \emph{Temporal tomography at criticality}---We now turn our attention to temporal tomography.
 We use $10^3$--$10^4$ snapshots in steady state, taken at regular time intervals $\Delta t = a/v_0$ apart.
 Since considering all ${N}\choose{2}$ pairs of $N\propto L^2$ particles would become rapidly infeasible with increasing $L$, we select a random sample of $M \propto \sqrt{N}$ particles and consider all possible pairs between them, as this choice already provides sufficient statistics.

-The temporal gap-size statistics $g_t(s_t)$, shown in Fig.~\ref{fig:time.gapsize}, displays a qualitative change close to $\phi^*=0.515$.
+The temporal gap-size statistics $g_t(s_t)$, shown in Fig.~\ref{fig:time.gapsize}, displays a clear qualitative change close to $\phi^*=0.515$.
 At low volume fractions, $g_t(s_t)$ is found to be heavy-tailed, indicating that large temporal gaps are common, especially as the system size increases.
 Above $\phi^*$, only short gaps are present, and increasing the system size does not alter the observed statistics (Fig.~\ref{fig:time.gapsize}).
-This qualitative change in the dynamical behavior translates into a rapid drop in the burstiness parameter $B$, from a positive to a negative value across $\phi^*$ (Fig.~\ref{fig:time.burstiness}).
+This qualitative change in the dynamics translates into a shift in the burstiness parameter $B$ from a positive to a negative value near $\phi^*$ (Fig.~\ref{fig:time.burstiness}).
+At low volume fractions, we find a large positive $B$ that increases with the system size and remains approximately constant for varying $\phi$.
+In contrast, above $\phi^*$, $B$ exhibits a strong dependence on $\phi$ but not on $L$ and quickly becomes negative at higher volume fractions.

 Our results can be interpreted in light of the correlation length of the system.
 Below $\phi^*$, cluster size is bounded by the finite correlation length $\xi$.
 As long as the distance between two particles is larger than $\xi$, they are unlikely to be found in the same cluster.
 However, if the distance between them becomes comparable to $\xi$, they will often switch between belonging to the same cluster then to different ones, as clusters continuously form, merge, and break apart.
 We observe this as sequences of short temporal gaps separated by long temporal gaps, typical of bursty ($B > 0$) dynamics (Fig.~\ref{fig:time.series}).
-On the other hand, above $\phi^*$, the system essentially contains a single cluster with empty pockets.
+On the other hand, when $\phi\gg\phi^*$, the system essentially contains a single cluster with empty pockets.
 When a particle leaves the cluster, the typical gap time is set by the typical size of empty regions in the system and the self-propulsion speed.
 As a result, the frequency of temporal gaps drops sharply after $s_t=1$, leading to $B<0$.

-In the critical region, since the typical time-scale of order parameter fluctuations diverges~\cite{hohenberg1977}, one could na\"ively expect long temporal gaps to be common, resulting in a large positive $B$.
-Surprisingly, we instead find that the burstiness parameter is negative.
-More surprising yet, its magnitude \emph{decreases} with system size: as $L \to \infty$, the burstiness parameter approaches $B=0$, a value typical of uncorrelated, memory-less dynamics~\cite{goh2008burstiness}---in sharp contrast to the highly-correlated dynamics of the order parameter.
-In other words, the dynamics of cluster membership are largely independent from order parameter fluctuations, and seem to be governed by different physics than the standard theory of dynamic critical phenomena~\cite{hohenberg1977}.